Urbanum-Lab/osmPOIS/README.md

 their lat-lon
 - using H3 is geohashes each entry
 - and saves the results into a nice tsv
+- add H3 geohashes to each Jarokelo datapoint

 **Warning:** The code is not optimal, this is just a quick and dirty solution for a problem we encountered.